aboSamoor/polyglot/docs/Embeddings.rst

 -----------------

-A common way to investigate the space capture by the embeddings is to query for the nearest neightbors of any word.
+A common way to investigate the space capture by the embeddings is to query for the nearest neighbors of any word.

 .. code:: python